Faculty

 Dr. Amri’s research has attracted funding from both NIH and the private sector.
 She published a significant number of scientific papers, reviews, and book chapters and her latest publication is a book on Greco-Arabic medicine, linking the 21-century bio-medicine to Hippocrates and Avicenna.

-Partha Banerjee, PhD
+Partha Banerjee, Ph.D.

-Associate Professor, Department of Biochemistry, Molecular and Cellular Biology
+Associate Professor, Department of Biochemistry and Molecular & Cellular Biology

 Dr. Partha P. Banerjee started his research career when he was a PhD student at Visva-Bharati University, Santiniketan, India.
 During his PhD, he worked on purification of pituitary glycoproteins, protein biochemistry and development of radioactive immunoassay to quantify pituitary glycoproteins.
 After obtaining his PhD degree, he spent a year (1988-1989) as visiting fellow at the Academia Sinica, Taipei, Taiwan to work with Dr. John Yu to purify glycoproteins from fish pituitary and develop biological assays to test is activity.
 Then, he joined as a post-doctoral fellow (November 1989) at the Johns Hopkins University, Baltimore, Maryland.
 At the Johns Hopkins, he worked with Dr. Barry Zirkin and Dr. Terry Brown on prostate biology and aging, developed an animal model to study age-related changes in the prostate gland.
 During his stay at Hopkins, Dr. Banerjee was promoted to Research Associate and then to Research Assistant Professor (non-tenure track position).
 In May 2000, he joined at the Department of Cell Biology at Georgetown University Medical Center as a tenure-track Assistant Professor.
 As Department of Cell Biology merged with the Department of Biochemistry, in December 2005, he moved to the newly formed Department of Biochemistry, Molecular and Cellular Biology.
 In July 2007, he promoted to the rank of Associate Professor with tenure at the Department of Biochemistry, Molecular and Cellular Biology, Georgetown University.
 Since 2002, he is also a member of the Lombardi Comprehensive Cancer Center, Molecular Oncology program at Georgetown University.